Jun 04, 2021

 The Corporate Component

 Outdoor-focused companies have joined this push for greater inclusion.
 Outdoor companies and media outlets have previously been criticized for seeming homogeneously white.
-According to the Outdoor Industry Association’s 2018 Outdoor Participation Report, the number of times whites get outside annually (76) is trumped by both African-Americans (86) and Hispanics (87).
+According to the Outdoor Industry Association’s 2018 Outdoor Participation Report, white people get outside an average of 76 times per year, a number trumped by both African-Americans (86) and Hispanics (87).
 Only Asians get outside less (74).
+Native Americans were not mentioned in the report.
 However, public perception and marketing campaigns showcase white people outdoors disproportionately often.

 “If you don’t see yourself within magazines, marketing, or in-store materials, then you don’t think something is for you,” explained Yanira Castro, communications director for the nationwide African-American advocacy nonprofit Outdoor Afro in an interview with Footwear News.

-Thanks to companies like the North Face, this is starting to change.
-Within North Face itself, 55% of the employees are BIPOC (Black, Indigenous, and or people of color).
-The North Face’s Explore Fund commits $7 million to add new, diverse voices and perspectives to the outdoor community through a number of U.S. and European non-profits organizations.
-The council is co-led by Jimmy Chin, a Chinese climber most famous for his 2019 Academy Award for codirecting the documentary Free Solo, and Lena Waithe, a black award-winning actress who constantly champions underrepresented groups.
+This is starting to change with companies like The North Face.
+Within The North Face itself, 55% of the employees are BIPOC (Black, Indigenous, and or People of Color).
+The North Face’s recently launched Explore Fund will now commit $7 million to add new, diverse voices and perspectives to the outdoor community through a number of U.S. and European non-profits organizations.
+The council is co-led by Jimmy Chin, an American climber of Taiwanese descent, most famous for his 2019 Academy Award for codirecting the documentary Free Solo, and Lena Waithe, a Black award-winning actress who constantly champions underrepresented groups.

 “The outdoors is such a great space for people from different backgrounds, races, and religions to come together and interact as human beings,” Chin said in an interview with Outside Magazine.
 “To find those places of intersection and connection is something that I’ve been able to experience, and I want to share that.”
 Another pivotal aspect of the fund is encouraging other companies like Arc’teryx and REI to partake.
 The next step: federal funding.